 There are many, but here are five ways collagen can boost your health:

-- Heals the gut – Collagen helps form connective tissue and heals damaged cell walls.
+Collagen helps form connective tissue and heals damaged cell walls.
 In the gut, it works to heal and seal the intestinal lining and restore the gut’s mucosal layer.

 When looking for collagen protein, you may come across names like “collagen hydrolysate” and “collagen peptides,” which are the same thing.
-Collagen peptides refers to collagen protein that has been broken up into smaller pieces.
-They contain the same amino acid profile as collagen protein but they have a lighter molecular weight [source].
+Collagen peptides are the smaller components of collagen protein.
+They contain the same amino acid profile as collagen protein but have a lighter molecular weight [source].

-The other form of collagen protein you may come across is gelatin.
-Gelatin is the cooked form of collagen.
-It offers the same amino acids, but its molecular weight is higher than that of collagen peptides so it is not soluble in cold water.
+The other form of collagen protein you may come across is gelatin, which is the cooked form of collagen.
+It offers the same amino acids and has been shown to improve collagen synthesis [source], but its molecular weight is higher than that of collagen peptides, so it is not soluble in cold water.

 Who can benefit from collagen supplementation?